tsschultz/tsschultz.github.io/KoiFeeder.md

 **UC Berkeley** | *January 2023 - May 2023*

 ## Overview
-**change this section** Our team was tasked with addressing a need, not a solution, ... design a product and develope the basis for a company.
-This included analyzing competing products, reviewing patents, intterating and improving upon known solutions, surveying potential customers, and present our final product.
+Our team was tasked with developing a product to address a specific problem or need.
+This process involved contacting potential customers, researching competing products, and manufacturing a working prototype.

-Research and development, conceptualization and design, prototyping, production and launch

 ## Key Contributions
-In this project I took on a project management role with allocating work based on each member's strenghts, overseeing communication with potential customers, and ensuring that we reach our timeline goals.
-I was greatly involved in the design process of our koi feeder as well as the final CAD model.
+In this project I took on a project management and design role.
+I decided on an auger mechanism for dispensing food due to its simplicity, reliability, and consistency.
+This alleviated the need for designing a portioning system and allowing quick fixes with fewer components.
+I helped with designing the mounting system where the feeder can either be placed on the ground or hung up above a pond as well as the developing a customization solution.

-### Key Features and Desgin Elements
+### Key Features and Design Elements
-- **Customizable:** We designed the feeder to be easily customizable to tailor to our customers preferences.
-This allows for the feeder to blend in or stand out in any koi pond.
+- **Customizable:** I designed the four walls of the feeder with slots to hold interchangeable plates.
+This system supports any material plate and design to help the feeder blend in or stand out in any koi pond.

-- **Thermocouple:** Koi fish metabolism drastically slows down in cold temperatures so it can be hamrful or even lethal if fed during cold seasons.
-The thermocouple is necessary for our design to account for cold temperatures ensurring that the koi are not accidentally fed.
+- **Thermocouple:** This sensor was a necessary choice because koi fish metabolism drastically slows below 10 degrees Celsius, allowing harmful bacteria to grow in their digestive tract when fed.
+This inclusion also allows the koi feeder full autonomy without customer input beyond reloading food.

-- **Programmable:** Customers are able to input the time and amount of fed to their koi.
-This allows customers full control over their feeder and account for the size and number of fish in their pond.
+- **Programmable:** Using Python, we programmed three controls for users; feeding time, food output, and allowed feeding temperature.
+These measures give customers full control over their feeder and koi pond needs.
+These factors help account for any size pond and number of fish.

 ### Final Product

 ## Skills
-- **Software:** SolidWorks, MS Office
+- **Software:** SolidWorks, Python, MS Office, MS Excel
+- **Tools:** 3D Printing, Laser Cutting, Laser Engraving